 The older you are the more your life insurance rates are going be.
 Simply put, this is because the older we are statistically speaking the higher the probability that we will pass away – again all things being equal.

 And remember again, once your policy is in force the cost is locked in for life.
 It will not increase in the future.
-This is assuming of course of course that you bought a policy that was structured to stay in force for life and you continued to pay the necessary premium.
+This is assuming of course that you bought a policy that was structured to stay in force for life and you continued to pay the necessary premium.